COVID-19 is causing unprecedented chaos all around the world. And Amazon's FBA service is not immune.

-- Not in full control of the fulfilment experience.
+- Not in full control of the fulfillment experience.

 - Relinquish the guaranteed 'Prime experience' that comes with Amazon FBA.

-- Can be hard to fulfil to SFP standards and maintain the Prime badge.
+- Can be hard to fulfill to SFP standards and maintain the Prime badge.

 - Adding a third party between you and customers can create complications when communicating.